 [toc]The immediate movement on online gambling legislation slowed to a halt this week.
 Pennsylvania legislators are still battling it out over a possible gambling expansion package.
 New York’s online poker bill is dead for 2017 too.
-Hope is fading in Illinois as well.
+Hope is fading for Illinois online gambling as well.

 The short term is not so great, yes.
 However there are a number of longer-term developments for the gambling world worth focusing on.

 Gambling research taking the industry seriously